sridish123/py-mupdf/README.md

 * Since PyMuPDF v1.14.17, the sources provided in this repository **no longer contain** the interface files ``fitz.py`` and ``fitz.wrap.c`` - they are generated **"on the fly"** by ``setup.py`` using the interface generator [SWIG](http://www.swig.org/).
 So you need SWIG being installed on your system.
 Please refer to issue #312 for a background.

 * If you do **not (want to) use SWIG** for generating PyMuPDF, please download the **sources from PyPI** - they continue to contain the interface files.
-    - Side note: those files have been generated using **SWIG v4.0.0**, which implements important improvements regarding security and also generates a much simpler ``fitz.py``.
+    - Side note: those files have been generated using **SWIG v4.0.0**, which implements improvements regarding security and also generates a simpler ``fitz.py``.
 Our wheels are based on this SWIG version, too.

 Once this is done, adjust directories in ``setup.py`` and run ``python setup.py install``.